laravel/nova-docs/4.0/search/README.md

 ## Searching Relationships

-Laravel Nova also allows you to search again a resource's related models.
-For example, imagine a `Post` model that is related to a `User` model via a `author` relatonship.
-This relationship may be queried by returning an instance of `Laravel\Nova\Query\Search\Relation` from your resource's `searchableColumns` method.
-If this method does not exist on your resource, you may define it.
+Laravel Nova also allows you to search against a resource's related models.
+For example, imagine a `Post` model that is related to a `User` model via an `author` relatonship.
+You may indicate that this relationship data should be considered when searching for users by returning an instance of `Laravel\Nova\Query\Search\Relation` from your resource's `searchableColumns` method.

+If the `searchableColumns` method does not exist on your resource, you should define it.
 Once the `searchableColumns` method has been defined, you may remove the `$search` property from your resource:

 ```php
 use Laravel\Nova\Query\Search\Relation;